 Oxford Brookes has introduced an Academic Advising Strategy that aims to enhance practice, increase engagement and mitigate risk.

-The strategy speaks directly to Brookes Strategy 2035, builds on the existing University Statement on Academic Guidance and the findings of a cross university Academic Advising Task and Finish group and includes the Principles for Academic Advising at Brookes (ratified July 2022).
+The strategy speaks directly to Brookes Strategy 2035, builds on the existing information to students contained in Academic Guidance: What to expect and the findings of a cross university Academic Advising Task and Finish group and includes the Principles for Academic Advising at Brookes (ratified July 2022).

 The Strategy has 3 objectives: